 Juan has plans to start a Master’s Degree in Public Administration at the University of Western Ontario, Canada.
 He works for the local government in the Community Services Division as a financial analyst.
 He also holds a postgraduate degree in Management & Quality and a Bachelor’s degree in Business Administration at EAFIT University Medellin, Colombia.
 Juan is making efforts to apply the ideas of Steady State Economics to himself first.
 He feels strongly about how the philosophy of the Steady State Economy is a good response to the current problems facing the world and how it can achieve effective improvements in the levels of consciousness and well being for all humanity.
 He also wants to help influence public policy and educate society about the need of building sustainability in a world of limited resources.

 Desmond developed an interest in sustainable economics while doing an Msc Sustainable Development at the onset of the current financial crisis.
 His main professional interest is in the aspirational values of the sustainability agenda, i.e., ecological stability, social equity and economic efficiency.
 For six years he worked at the UK Empty Homes Agency as a consultant to the UK local authority sector on regeneration issues.
 Other experience includes managing NGO projects to create sustainable development benefits and some international development experience.
-In 2010 Desmond started a new organisation for sustainable development advocacy, Democratic Planet Capital (DPC) specifically focused on the systemic barriers that hinder sustainability and innovative financial mechanisms.
+In 2010 Desmond started a new organization for sustainable development advocacy, Democratic Planet Capital (DPC), focused on the systemic barriers to sustainability and the financial innovations needed to address them.

 Forrest Woolman became an advocate for the steady state economy after reading Supply Shock in 2014.
-Coming from a background of working on sustainable solutions, as a volunteer for the organization Common Cause, Forrest recognizes the need for increasing awareness of limits to growth and the steady state solution in local communities.
+Coming from a background of working on sustainable solutions as a volunteer for the organization Common Cause, Forrest recognizes the need for increasing awareness of limits to growth and the steady state solution in local communities.
 Engaging in discussions with groups and individuals, Forrest encourages people to re-evaluate their beliefs about living in an economic system focused on increasing consumption.
 Forrest teaches accounting and business management through MBO Partners, Inc., and infuses these courses with big-picture thinking about sustainability, including the need for a steady state economy.
 Forrest was the controller for 9 years, from 2006 – 2015, working with the Independent Living Center of Southern California and with the Los Angeles Urban League.
 He has a Bachelor of Arts degree in history and political science from UCLA and a graduate CPA certificate at Santa Monica College.
-He will complete his Master’s Degree in Sustainability, through the University of Saint Francis, in June 2016.
+In 2016 he completed his Master’s Degree in Sustainability through the University of Saint Francis.
 Forrest likes to travel and camp with his wife, hike with his dog, and play drums, bass, piano and flute.

 Steve earned a Ph.D. in Environmental and Forest Biology from SUNY College of Environmental Science and Forestry in Syracuse, New York, where he studied fisheries ecology and management.
 Currently, he is Associate Professor of Freshwater Fisheries Ecology in the Department of Wildlife, Fisheries, and Conservation Biology at the University of Maine.
 He teaches courses in General Ecology, Ecological Statistics, Freshwater Fisheries Ecology and Management, and Biophysical and Ecological Economics; his current research focuses on ecological consequences of dam removal and restoration of native fishes.
 He lives in rural Argyle Township, Maine with his wife Jen and their four dogs and four cats, where he enjoys trying to live gently on the land and reducing his fossil-fuel consumption and ecological footprint by organic gardening, raising livestock, hunting, fishing, foraging, and harvesting firewood.